EnkayAlex/Excelence-Group-Financial-Dashboard/README.md

 # Excellence Group Financial Dashboard (Power BI)

-This Power BI dashboard provides a financial performance overview of *Excellence Group*, which consists of:
+This Power BI dashboard provides a financial Information overview of *Excellence Group*, which consists of:
 - *Finicky MFB* (Microfinance Bank)
 - *Swiss Lenders* (Microfinance Institution)
 - *Bonny Asset Management* (Asset Management Firm)

 ## 📊 Objective
-To visualize, compare, and analyze the performance of the group's subsidiaries using key financial metrics and trends.
+To visualize, compare, and analyze the performance of the group's subsidiaries using key trends.
 This helps management make informed strategic decisions.

 ## 🧰 Tools Used
 - Power BI Desktop